tylerdevos/herp_traps_2026/1_species_detections_by_trap_type.md

 library(VennDiagram)
 ```
 Plot Venn diagram for Three Lakes reptiles
 ###### Note: Circle and intersection sizes must be specified manually; these values can be determined using the table from part 1.
-We also manually added animal symbols to the base plots generated in R to better show the breakdown of species groups within each trap type.
 ```
 grid.newpage()
 TR <- draw.triple.venn(area1=21, area2=11, area3=23,